Discerning ground state and photoemission-induced spin textures in altermagnetic $\alpha$-MnTe: Acknowledgments

 \section{Acknowledgments}

 D.A.U. acknowledges support from the Swiss National Science Foundation through the Spark grant CRSK-2 228962.
 F.G. and J.H.D. acknowledge support from the Swiss National Science Foundation (SNSF) Project No. 200021-200362.
-S.W.D and J.M acknowledge support from the QM4ST project funded by Programme Johannes Amos Commenius, call Excellent Research (Project No. CZ.02.01.01/00/22\_008/0004572)
+S.W.D and J.M acknowledge support from the QM4ST project funded by Programme Johannes Amos Commenius, call Excellent Research (Project No. CZ.02.01.01/00/22\_008/0004572).
+LS acknowledges support from the ERC Starting Grant No. 101165122, the ERC Advanced Grant no. 101095925.
+O.J.A. acknowledges support from the Leverhulme Trust Grant ECF-2023-755.
+P.W. acknowledges support from the Royal Society through a University Research Fellowship.
+A.D.D acknowledges support from the EPSRC grant EP/V031201/1.
+T.J acknowledges support from ERC Advanced Grant 101095925.
+We thank MAX IV Laboratory for time on Beamline BLOCH under proposal 20231587.
+The authors greatly appreciate theoretical discussions with Eugene Krasovskii and Christophe Berthod.